tis-starlight/tis-starlight.github.io/_tabs/about.md

 <hr class="about">

 ```
-© 2023 - 2024 Starlight - Some Rights Reserved.
+© 2023 - 2025 Starlight - Some Rights Reserved.

+The content on this site is licensed under a Creative Commons Attribution-
+NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).

-All logos, trademarks, and associated materials related to "Starlight" are the
+All logos, trademarks, and associated materials related to "Starlight" are
-exclusive property of Starlight and are protected by copyright laws.
+the exclusive property of Starlight and are not covered under the Creative-
+Commons license.
+Use of these elements requires explicit permission from Starlight.

-All content on this site, including but not limited to artwork, is strictly
+All content on this site, including but not limited to text, images, and
-prohibited from being used for AI training purposes or incorporated into any
+artwork, is strictly prohibited from being used for AI training purposes
-AI models.
+or incorporated into AI models.
 Please respect the 'noai' policy.

 Some content on this site may have undergone post-processing using AI tools such
-as Copilot, ChatGPT, QuillBot, or Stealth Writer to improve quality.
-This processing
+as Copilot, ChatGPT, DeepSeek, QuillBot, or Stealth Writer to improve quality.
+This
-may include correcting linguistic errors, addressing grammatical mistakes, summarizing
+processing may include correcting linguistic errors, addressing grammatical mistakes,
-content, or adjusting tone for clarity and consistency.
+summarizing content, or adjusting tone for clarity and consistency.

 The information provided on this website is for general informational purposes
 only.
 While we strive to ensure the accuracy and reliability of the content, we